-With the season of planting upon us soon what better tool to get then the Cobra Head that can become your new best friend.
+With the season of planting upon us, what better tool to get then the Cobra Head?
+It will become your new best friend.
 These tools are easy to use and made in good ole Wisconsin.
-They are very versatile with the option of a short handle or long handle, which has three different handle length options depending on your height.
+They are very versatile and have three different handle length options depending on your height.
 Each Cobra Head can be used as your weeder and cultivator for even your toughest soil.
-So get yourself the tool that is every garden’s best friend!
+Get yourself the tool that is every garden’s best friend!

-Martin Services LLC
+Martin Services LLC, McFarland

-McFarland, WI

-With warm weather well on its way, the grass will grow so you’re going to have to mow.
-Martin Services is a local and high quality lawn mower service that provides its customers with affordable cost, reliable quality, and accountable service.
-With everyone soon starting their outside projects, Martin Services can provide you with the right machinery for the job.
-And an added bonus with every Mower Service Package you get a complementary Famous Mowerman Marty's Smoked Sea Salt, sure to keep you coming back for more!
+With warm weather well on its way, the grass will grow, so you’re going to have to mow.
+Martin Services is a local and high-quality lawn mower service that provides its customers with affordable cost, reliable quality, and accountable service.
+With everyone soon starting their outdoor projects, Martin Services can provide you with the right machinery for the job.
+And an added bonus: with every Mower Service Package, you get a complementary Famous Mowerman Marty's Smoked Sea Salt, sure to keep you coming back for more!

-Patriot Products Inc.
+Patriot Products Inc, Pewaukee

-Pewaukee, WI

 With the sun shining and the temperatures rising, it’s about that time to get out that fun and impressive lawn gear.
-Located in Pewaukee, WI, Patriot Products Inc. sells award winning electric wood chippers, lawn vacuums, and many other yard tools.
+Located in Pewaukee, Patriot Products Inc. sells award-winning electric wood chippers, lawn vacuums, and many other yard tools.
 They deliver on affordable and quality products that will last the test of time and impress any neighbor!

+These 8 great local businesses will provide just want you need to take care of that spring fever.
+Each one offers something special to help you transform your yard this growing season!

+Something Special from Wisconsin™ is a trademarked program administered by the Division of Agricultural Development at the Wisconsin Department of Agriculture, Trade and Consumer Protection since 1983.
+Every dollar spent on Something Special from Wisconsin™ products and services supports local farmers, food processors, entrepreneurs, our communities and livelihood, as well as the Wisconsin way of life.
+Something Special from Wisconsin™ products are unique and of the highest quality, making them perfect for gift-giving, special occasions and every day!

+Maddi George is a member of the Discover Wisconsin crew.
+Growing up in Dubuque, IA Wisconsin had always been like a second home to her.
+She is junior at Edgewood College in Madison for marketing and photography.
+Nothing gets her more excited then exploring everything Wisconsin has to offer.
+Tune into Discover Wisconsin TV Saturday mornings at 10 on Fox Sports Wisconsin.
+(Twitter: @DiscoverWI)